MSDOToolz/ASenD3D/README.md

         python solverSetup.py

 from the root directory in the anaconda powershell prompt or the command line in Linux.
-If a C++ compiler other than g++ is desired in MacOS or Linux, the solverSetup.py script will have to be edited, by redefining the CC variable.

 # Running ASenD3D